 - If the name of an item includes initials, then you shouldn't put a space between them.

-You are not required to use diacritics in item names and types.
+You are not required to use diacritics and other special characters in item names, although it is preferable.

 - Enter the proper name of the transport infrastructure for transport items (in both official and caption fields).
 Do not enter the name of the organization that manages that transport item in these fields.